-You can take amlodipine with or without food.
+You can take amlodipine tablets and liquid with or without food.

-Swallow amlodipine tablets whole with a drink of water.
-If it's easier, you can dissolve the tablets in a glass of water, but you must drink it all straight away if you do this.
+Swallow amlodipine tablets whole and have a drink of water with both the tablets and the liquid.
+If it's easier, you can dissolve (disperse) the tablets in a glass of water, but you must drink it all straight away if you do this.

 If you forget to take a dose of amlodipine, take it as soon as you remember that day and then carry on as normal.

-If you forget to take the dose for the whole day, skip the missed dose and carry on as normal the next day.
+If you forget to take the dose for the whole day, skip the missed dose and take your dose the next day at the usual time.

-Do not take a double dose to make up for a forgotten one.
+Never take 2 doses at once to make up for a forgotten one.

 Common side effects

-These common side effects happen in more than 1 in 100 people.
-They're usually mild and short-lived.
+These common side effects of amlodipine happen in more than 1 in 100 people.
+They're usually mild and only last for a short time.

-Talk to your doctor or pharmacist if the side effects bother you or last for more than a few days:
+Talk to your doctor or pharmacist if the advice on how to cope does not help and the side effects bother you or last for more than a few days.

 Serious side effects after taking amlodipine are rare and happen in less than 1 in 10,000 people.

-- stomach problems – severe pain in your stomach, with or without bloody diarrhoea, feeling sick and being sick (nausea and vomiting) can be signs of pancreatitis
+- you have stomach problems – severe pain in your stomach, with or without diarrhoea (whether it has blood in it or not), feeling sick and being sick (nausea and vomiting) – these can be signs of pancreatitis

-- yellow skin or the whites of your eyes turn yellow - this can be a sign of liver problems
+- the whites of your eyes turn yellow, or your skin turns yellow although this may be less obvious on brown or black skin – this can be a sign of liver problems

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to amlodipine.

-This may make you feel dizzy or faint.
+When your blood pressure is low, you may feel dizzy or faint.
 If this keeps happening to you, tell your doctor as your dose may need to be changed.

-Some medicines can interfere with the way amlodipine works.
+Some medicines can affect the way amlodipine works.